bouvens/state-control/README.md

 ]
 ```

-It also accepts another shape of presets:
+It also accepts an alternative shape of presets:
 ```JSX
 const SETTERS = [
   {